how-to-get-business-listed-in-directory-pro-tips

 Strategically incorporate relevant keywords into your business description, especially in the first 100 characters.
 Focus on terms potential customers would use when searching for your services.
 For example, instead of just “John’s Auto Shop,” use “John’s Auto Shop: Certified Mechanic Specializing in European Car Repair and Maintenance.”

 However, don’t overdo keyword usage—keeping descriptions natural and reader-friendly remains essential.
 I typically recommend a keyword density of 1-2%, meaning 1-2 keywords per 100 words.
+Your description should read like a helpful introduction to your business, not a keyword-stuffed mess that triggers spam filters.

 Add High-Quality Images and Logos